-Do you want to change the appearance of your form’s Checkboxes?
-WPForms offers many options for customizing how this field looks in your published forms.
+Do you want to change the appearance of your form’s Checkboxes field?
+WPForms offers many options for customizing how this field looks and works in your published forms.

 - Editing the Field Label and Description